 Card Writing 101 (english)

 Some of those lies are camouflaged as truth.

 My mother was my abuser.
 She used to tell me that I was dumb.
 I knew I was smart, however, as an adult, when applying for jobs, I would tell myself things like “I don’t know why I’m bothering with this, they are never going to pick me, those other girls are so much more smart than me…”

 Feeling not enough is a lie, and one that marginalized individuals have heard all their lives.

 No names or information that can identify you.
-If you want to sign the card, put a nickname relatively vague.
-For example: Sandy (as opposed to Sandra).
+If you want to sign the card, put a nickname or your first name only.